Luxury yacht charters St Barths

 What kind of experiences are there to enjoy on a yacht charter in St Barths?

-St Barths is known for its luxury boutiques, gourmet restaurants and huge New Year’s fireworks display.
+St Barths is known for its chic boutiques, gourmet restaurants and huge New Year’s fireworks display.
 It is the place to see and be seen over Christmas and New Year’s, with film stars, music icons and Fortune 500 CEOs mixing in a dizzying array of parties ashore and on superyachts.

-Gustavia, the largest town on St Barths, is brimming with luxury brands, fantastic restaurants and late-night spots to dance until the early hours.
+Gustavia, the largest town on St Barths, is brimming with designer brands, fantastic restaurants and late-night spots to dance until the early hours.
 Although it is a relatively small town, you will find the likes of Dior, Hermes and Louis Vuitton alongside archetypal Caribbean island boutiques, so be sure to come in the mood for retail therapy.

 Long lunches by the water are de rigueur in St Barths, so head to one of the chic beach clubs of Grand Cul de Sac or St Jean and prepare for an all-afternoon affair.
 The Petit Cul de Sac Beach is fringed by a reef and has calm water so would be a good spot to enjoy with the family.

 The Eden Rock – St Barths has been a mainstay on the island since the 1950s, and is a great spot for an evening meal, with its restaurant perched on the edge of the rocky outcrop and tables looking out over the Baie de St Jean.
-Undergoing extensive renovations, it is due to reopen for the 2018 winter season with new facilities and a revamped look.

 For sporty types on luxury yacht charters in St Barths, there are endless possibilities.
 Toiny Beach is a popular spot with surfers but only advised for confident swimmers because of the current strength, whereas Lorient Beach and Anse des Cayes Beach are a little less challenging and can also be enjoyed by families.

-Take a hike up to the lighthouse above Gustavia for a great view of the town and some photo opportunities or walk over the sand dune at Saline Beach for a chance to get away from other visitors and locals.
-Gouverneur Beach is also one of the more peaceful shorelines to enjoy or take a tender ride over to the remote Colombier during the week for the best chance of having the beach to yourself.
+Take a hike up to the lighthouse above Gustavia for a great view of the town and some photo opportunities, or walk over the sand dune at Saline Beach for a chance to get away from other visitors and locals.
+Gouverneur Beach is also one of the more peaceful shorelines to enjoy, or take a tender ride over to the remote Colombier during the week for the best chance of having the beach to yourself.

 Each March, the St Barths Bucket attracts dozens of sailing yachts to the island in search of glory and excitement over the three-day regatta.
 The atmosphere of friendly competition at the Bucket is legendary, and the dock parties and yacht hops are known for being a relaxed and fun place where superyacht owners and their guests rub shoulders with rock-star sailing legends from the likes of the America’s Cup and Volvo Ocean Race, with themed parties and rum punch in ample supply.